Callmechalise/30days-30projects-challange/README.md

 - `veryclose.wav` (Played when extremely close)

 ## License
-This project is free to use and modify.
+This whole project is free to use and modify.